LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 Each of these tests instantiates a new `HashMap`, performs some operations on it, and then checks that the state of the map is as expected.
 These checks use methods like `assertEquals`, `assertTrue`, and `assertFalse` from JUnit to assert expected outcomes.
 If an assertion fails, JUnit will report a failure for that test, indicating that there's a bug in the code under test.

 Note that unit tests should generally be written for each method in isolation and for interaction of methods, and should cover both common cases and edge cases.
 A full test suite for a `Map` implementation would have more tests than what's included here.

+.. todo:: Briefly discuss O(log n) and give overview of the complexity classes familiar at this point.

 Performance of Map API methods